masyl/cook/doc/roadmap.md

 ## Next up

-- [HIGH] global tag similar to set, but which affect a $globals var on the $root instead of the current frame
+- [HIGH] import tag for importing the partials and globals of another template without rendering it (is it same as void?)

 ## Backlog
-- [HIGH] Model object should be cloned instead of used directly when buildig the scope chain
-- [HIGH] import tag for importing the partials and globals of another template without rendering it (is it same as void?)
-- [HIGH] Figure out if partials should be specific to the closure they we're created in, like javascript in general
 - [HIGH] Tests for recursive rendering using partials
 - [HIGH] Tests for closures, context and frames
 - [MEDIUM] api: register partials, helpers, tags, filters and etc through a "use" method